samuelcheang0419/trouble-brewing/README.md

 - Variable = Bioclimatics
 - Resolution = 10 minutes

-Save the resulting asc files into a folder 'climate-data'
+Save the resulting uncompressed asc files into a folder 'climate-data.'
+It may be a good idea to move everything to an AWS EC2 instance.

 ### Preprocessing
 Fork this repository.